 The beer dispense equipment will remain in the property of Robinsons Brewery or nominated suppliers.
 The company that has supplied the equipment will be responsible for the repair and maintenance.
 Cellar cooling equipment is your responsibility and we have arranged a group servicing scheme to cover this.
 You must allow us or, if relevant, our agents access to the Premises to install and inspect Cellar Monitoring Equipment.

 Absolutely!
-We’ve been running Licensee Training Courses at the Brewery for more than fifteen years.
+We’ve been running Licensee Training Courses at the Brewery for more than twenty years.

 We run a compulsory three-day Induction Programme for all new licensees.
 This gives you the advice and knowledge you need to run a successful Robinsons pub.
 It’s an essential introduction to your partnership with us.